 The university has a longstanding tradition of enhancing student learning and success as well as contributing to the discovery and dissemination of knowledge.
 Dedicated faculty, committed to leading-edge research and active teaching methodologies, work to grow the wisdom, technological sophistication and creativity of CMU students.
-As part of our continuous improvement process, a comprehensive academic organizational review was conducted during the 2017-2018 fiscal year.
-Three committees addressed academic structure, academic support services, and academic responsibility centered management budgeting, in order to enhance the delivery of quality education.
-The university plans to implement several recommendations, made by these committees and approved by the Board of Trustees or President, in fiscal year 2018-2019.
+As part of our commitment to enhance student success and elevate academic excellence, periodic reviews are conducted in areas of academic structure, academic support services, and academic responsibility centered management budgeting, focused on enhancing the delivery of education.